Ramsharz/EmployeeLeaveManagementSystem-ELMS/README.md

 # EmployeeLeaveManagementSystem-ELMS
-# EmployeeLeaveManagementSystem-ELMS
+# Description
-Description: It is a basic system that allows admin to manage leaves of the employees.
+It is a basic system that allows admin to manage leaves of the employees.
-2 main modules:
+# main modules:
 1- Admin Module -->
 i-   handles and deals with leaves applied by an employee. ii-  admin can approve/reject the leave.